seqwell/plasmid_assembly/README.md

-# seqWell SNAP plasmid assembly Nextflow Pipeline
+# seqWell Plasmid Assembly From Fastq Nextflow Pipeline

-This is the Nextflow pipeline to do plasmid assembly from fastq files.
+This is the Nextflow pipeline that does plasmid assembly from fastq files.
 The pipeline uses [Unicycler](https://github.com/rrwick/Unicycler) for plasmid assembly from fastq files.
 The pipeline is as shown in the image below.

 The pipeline starts with fastq files and has the following steps:

-1. The `DOWNSAMPLE` process,  optinally downsamples fastq reads.
+1. The `DOWNSAMPLE` process optionally downsamples fastq reads.
-2. The `BBMERGE` process performs quality filtering, merging, and normalization of paired-end reads using BBTools.
+2. The `BBMERGE` process performs fastq quality filtering, merging, and normalization of paired-end reads using BBTools.
    First, bbduk.sh cleans the reads by trimming adapters and low-quality sequences; then bbmerge-auto.sh merges overlapping read pairs; finally, bbnorm.sh normalizes read coverage to reduce sequencing depth bias.
+3. The `UNICYCLER` process uses Unicycler for plasmid assembly.
-3. The `CIRCULARIZE` process processes .gfa graph files representing genome assemblies.
+4. The `CIRCULARIZE` process processes .gfa graph files representing genome assemblies.
    It filters out low-quality or disconnected contigs based on coverage and connectivity, identifies the longest paths in the graph (potential assemblies), and outputs the best assembly paths in GFA, FASTA, and CSV formats.
-4. The `BWA` process indexes the provided reference FASTA (if non-empty), aligns the input FASTQ reads to it with bwa mem, converts and sorts the alignments into a BAM file, then computes overall read counts, per-base depth CSVs, and a detailed position-by-position coverage file.
-5. The `BAM_READ_COUNT` process runs bam-readcount on the BAM files using the assembled FASTA and writes the per-base read count output.
+5. The `FIX_START` process runs [Circlator](https://github.com/sanger-pathogens/circlator)’s fixstart on the input FASTA to reorient the circular genome sequence to a standardized origin.
 6. The `PLANNOTATE` process generates a GenBank (.gbk) annotation file for assembled plasmid FASTA.
+7. The `PLASMIDMAP` process creates plasmid maps from GenBank annotation files.
+8. The `BWA` process indexes the provided reference FASTA (if non-empty), aligns the input FASTQ reads to it with bwa mem, converts and sorts the alignments into a BAM file, then computes overall read counts, per-base depth CSVs, and a detailed position-by-position coverage file.
-7. The `FIX_START` process runs [Circlator](https://github.com/sanger-pathogens/circlator)’s fixstart on the input FASTA to reorient the circular genome sequence to a standardized origin.
+9. The `BAM_READ_COUNT` process runs bam-readcount on the BAM files using the assembled FASTA and writes the per-base read count output.
-8. The `ANALYZE_BAM_READ_COUNT` process starts with `BAM_READ_COUNT` outputs and caculates matching versus mismatching reads relative to the assembled plasid FASTA.
+10. The `ANALYZE_BAM_READ_COUNT` process starts with `BAM_READ_COUNT` outputs and caculates matching versus mismatching reads relative to the assembled plasid FASTA.
-9. The `PLASMIDMAP` process creates plasmid maps from GenBank annotation files.
-10. The `SUMMARIZE` process creates a summary in csv format for the assembly pipeline.
+11. The `SUMMARIZE` process creates a summary in csv format for the assembly pipeline.

 The final output from this pipeline includes: